 In 2023, Indiana passed the House Enrolled Act No. 1002 (HEA 1002) aimed at smoothing college and career pathways for Indiana students.
-41 Career navigation was a key feature of the bill and the various initiatives within HEA 1002 make clear the goal of providing meaningful career preparation to students while they are still in high school and, simultaneously, bolstering the state's homegrown-talent-development pipeline to meet employers' workforce needs.
+Career navigation was a key feature of the bill and the various initiatives within HEA 1002 make clear the goal of providing meaningful career preparation to students while they are still in high school and, simultaneously, bolstering the state's homegrown-talent-development pipeline to meet employers' workforce needs.

-HEA 1002 included a policy charging the Commission for Higher Education (CHE) with developing and implementing a comprehensive career navigation and career-coaching system and establishing career-coaching grants to support this effort.
+HEA 1002 included a policy charging the Commission for Higher Education (CHE) with developing and implementing a comprehensive career navigation and careercoaching system and establishing career-coaching grants to support this effort.
 According to JFF's recent Indiana case study, the bill established the Career Scholarships Accounts (CSA), which allows students in grades 10-12 to receive up to \$5,000 to reduce economic barriers that may prevent them from participating in job training.
-The case study notes that through this program, policymakers hope to connect students directly with employers to support career navigation and preparation and to increase their exposure to experiential learning programs and that funds can be used for career-coaching and career navigation services, tuition and fees for postsecondary education or training, transportation and equipment, and certification and credentialing exams.
+The case study notes that through this program, policymakers hope to connect students directly with employers to support career navigation and that funds can be used for career-coaching and career navigation services, tuition and fees for postsecondary education or training, transportation and equipment, and certification and credentialing exams.
 The CSA program is the first of its kind in Indiana to provide direct support and flexibility to students to pursue pathways of interest, and it is an interesting experiment in removing financial barriers for participation in experiential learning.
+In addition, HEA 1002 created an Intermediary Capacity Building Fund that supports intermediaries in helping expand access to CSAs or career coaching and navigation.
+The legislation also tasked the CHE with creating a Comprehensive Career Coaching and Navigation Framework, which will provide students with comprehensive, relevant, and useful information about career pathways.
+To assist with the implementation of the framework, the CHE is awarding Career Coaching Grants to schools, intermediaries, and other career-coaching providers.